gpufit/Gpufit/docs/examples.rst

 This example features:

-- Multiple fits of a 1D Linear curve
 - Noisy data and random initial guesses for the parameters
 - Unequal spaced x position values given as custom user info